Supplements and Botanicals

 Ginger

 In addition to its long history of use as a spice, references to ginger as a medicinal agent can be found in ancient Chinese, Indian, Arabic, and Greco-Roman texts.
-Ginger has been used for a variety of conditions, but it is chiefly known as an antiemetic, anti-inflammatory, digestive aid, diaphoretic, and warming agent.
-Numerous studies have shown it is an effective antiemetic for nausea and vomiting of pregnancy.
+Ginger has been used for a variety of conditions, but it is chiefly known as an antinausea, anti-inflammatory, digestive aid, diaphoretic (induces perspiration), and warming agent.
+Numerous studies have shown it is an effective at reducing nausea and vomiting with pregnancy.
 A smaller number of studies have looked at its possible role in alleviating chemotherapy-induced nausea.
-Ginger may also improve appetite in people with cancer cachexia and loss of appetite.
+Ginger may also improve appetite in people with loss of appetite and cancer cachexia, a wasting syndrome associated with significant loss of muscle and weight.

-Ginger may also contribute to a reduced risk of cancer.
-Ginger has anti-inflammatory and direct anti-cancer actions in a variety of cancer types.
+Ginger may also contribute to a reduced risk of cancer because it has anti-inflammatory and direct anti-cancer actions in a variety of cancer types.

 References